Highlights

 Aalborg Universitet (AAU)

-Thomas B. Moeslund is Professor at Aalborg University and Deputy Head of CAISA.
-He researches computer vision, AI, responsible AI, machine learning, image analysis and robotics.
+Thomas B. Moeslund is a professor at Aalborg University and Deputy Head of CAISA.
+He researches computer vision, AI, responsible AI, machine learning, image analysis, and robotics.

 Chief Scientists